underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-types.md

 ```

 What we're seeing here is called *dependent typing*:
-the return type of `getRepr` is dependent
+the result type of `getRepr` depends on its value parameters
-on types defined in its value parameters.
+via their type members.
 Suppose we had specified `Repr`
 as type parameter on `Generic`
 instead of a type member: